Autocross, wings, movie night, and a hikeOctober 19, 2010

 Sunday morning, I was up early.
-I had planned to go hiking with Jim and Erin that day, but Erin bailed at the last minute, citing work.
+I had planned to go hiking with Jim and Erin that day (even looked up several mens hiking boots and the best hiking poles compared side by side on review sites and had a pair delivered), but Erin bailed at the last minute, citing work.
 Jim and I still went, and it took about an hour to get to our destination; the white bluffs of Wahluke wildlife reserve.
 We chose a path that wasn’t exactly the famous white bluffs but less traveled.
 Half of our walk was on an old blocked off road, and the other half was along coyote trails that were barely visible.
 Along the way we could see the whole Hanford area.

 Along the way was an old earth mover.
 The handle wasn’t attached to the door, but it was easy to insert and open.
 The key was lying on the cab floor.
 The battery, however, was dead.
 Still, it was good for a photo.